 - Do ELV dimmers have a maximum load?

-- Probably.
-Many dimmers have a load limit of 300 watts.
+- Yes, all dimmers have a maximum load.
 Again, you’ll have to check the documentation for your specific model to avoid overloading it.
 For most home installations, thanks to the low power draw of LEDs, this shouldn’t be a concern.

 - Do your lights buzz when they dim?

 - No. They shouldn’t buzz under any circumstances.

 - Does it shorten the life of LEDs when used with dimmers?

 - When set up correctly with a compatible dimmer, dimming will have no significant impact on the life of your LED fixture.

 - My lights are flickering when I try to dim them.
 What would cause this?